iciaparicio/explore-cms-en/modulo/crear-modulo/banner-+-links_en-US.md

 ---
-description: >-
-This is an ideal module for showing your customers a promotion or any content related to a specific campaign that you wish to offer them.
+description: "This is an ideal module for showing your customers a promotion or any content related to a specific campaign that you wish to offer them."
 ---

 # Banner + links